lanrat/portquiz/README.md

 # portquiz

+Test all outbound TCP/UDP ports for connectivity to a remote host.

-takes about 6min for all ports
+Testing all ports takes about 10min for all ports.

 ## Server